CaileanCarter/tuatara/doc/API reference.md

 ## Nest building

 All inputs required to build a nest can be given in a YAML or JSON format.
 They accept the same input parameters as `tuatara.Inputs`.
-Examples are provided in the documentation folder.
+Examples are provided in the [doc](https://github.com/CaileanCarter/tuatara/tree/master/doc) folder.

 `tuatara.`<b>`read_yaml`(fp)</b>
 <dl>